Hurricane Opal: Canada

 Wind and gale warnings were issued in Southern Ontario and the upper St. Lawrence River in accordance with the remnants of Opal by the Canadian Hurricane Centre on October 5.
-Acccompanying winds reached 83 km/h in Toronto and up to 102 km/h in Southern Ontario, feeling trees and power lines.
+Accompanying winds reached 83 km/h in Toronto and up to 102 km/h in Southern Ontario, feeling trees and power lines.
 The remnants also spawned a heavy rainfall warning by the Ontario and the Quebec Weather Centers for southern parts of both provinces but anticipated rain amounts would not be of the order of the ones associated with Hurricane Hazel 41 years before.

 The leftover system of Opal also spawned a gale warning for Nova Scotia.

 Rainfalls were from 0.5 in in Northwestern Ontario to 4 in in southern parts of Ontario and Quebec, less in New Brunswick.
 For example, Toronto received 78.6 mm, flooding basements and streets.
 In Quebec, 80 mm were recorded in Montreal, only 2 mm short of the record set by Hurricane Frederic 16 years prior.
 Rainfall stretched out to the area of Nova Scotia, but only up to 0.5 in was reported there.

 Retirement

-In the spring of 1996, at the 18th session of the RA IV hurricane committee, the World Meteorological Organization retired the name Opal from its rotating name lists due to the deaths and destruction it caused in the United States, and it will never again be used in the Atlantic basin.
+In the spring of 1996, the World Meteorological Organization retired the name Opal from its rotating name lists due to the deaths and destruction the hurricane caused, and it will never again be used in the Atlantic basin.
 It was replaced with Olga for the 2001 season.